elanatframework/Code_behind/README.md

 ### Examples of development

-In aspx pages, you will access HttpContext with context.
+In aspx pages, you will access HttpContext with context. (standard syntax)
 ```aspx
 <%@ Page %>
 <% string HasValue = (!string.IsNullOrEmpty(context.Request.Query["value"]))?
 "Yes" : "No"; %>